microsoft/botbuilder-python/samples/15.handling-attachments/README.md

-# EchoBot
+# Handling Attachments

-Bot Framework v4 echo bot sample.
+Bot Framework v4 handling attachments bot sample

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to send outgoing attachments and how to save attachments to disk.

 ## Running the sample
 - Clone the repository